rkrasik7/cs_410_final_project_photos_search/README.md

 # Link to Installer Download (Windows only!)
   https://www.dropbox.com/s/ef38sas1o7vxji8/CoolPhotoSearchSetup.msi?dl=0

+  The installation file also exists under the Setup folder

 # Source code
   In order to compile and run in Visual Studio 2017 - there is need to uninstall the